RageYT/server-utilities/README.md

 - /ammo - Alongside the **/weapon** command, this provides ammo for the current weapon in hand
 - /suicide - Self explanatory but kills yourself and respawns you
 - /vehicle {vehicle model} - Spawns a vehicle with the specified model
-- /dv - Deletes the vehicle the player is closest to or deletes it if the player is in a vehicle
+- /dv - Deletes the vehicle the player is in.

 ## Possible Features
 - /tp {player ID} - A teleport command to teleport you to a player anywhere in the world